Bring the World to your Digital Classroom

 Recognizing the important role children and their teachers will play in raising awareness and taking action on the global goals, Project Everyone partnered with UNICEF to create The World’s Largest Lesson.
 These free, open-source resources are translated into more than 10 languages and include animated films, lesson plans, comics and activities that inspire students to take action for the Global Goals.
 Since its launch in September 2015, 8 million children in more than 130 countries have participated in the lesson.

-Teachers (or homeschooling guardians) interested in introducing the goals can follow a simple five-step process to get started:
+Teachers (or homeschooling guardians) interested in introducing the goals can follow a simple process to get started:

 - Share the Part 1 Animation